 The virus is most commonly spread when an infected person coughs or sneezes, and the droplets land in the mouths or noses of people who are nearby, or inhaled into the lungs.

-You may also catch it from touching something with the virus on it, then touching your eyes, nose or mouth before washing your hands.
+People may also catch the virus from touching something with the virus on it, then touching the eyes, nose or mouth without washing hands.

 Am I at risk of getting sick with COVID-19?